HazemSabry/Introduction-to-Linked-Lists/MyLinkedList/DoublyLinkedList/README.md

-Certainly!
-Here's a README documentation for your Java code that implements a doubly linked list:

 # Doubly Linked List Implementation in Java

 This Java program provides an implementation of a doubly linked list (`DLinkedList`) with a set of operations.
 It allows you to manipulate a list of elements using various commands.